Welcome to Second Grade

 SCHEDULES:

-Monday - Religion, Technology
+Monday - Religion, Spanish

-Tuesday - Religion, Spanish, Music
+Tuesday - Religion

-Wednesday - Religion, Art, Spanish
+Wednesday - Religion, Music, Library

 If you or you child has a question or concern, do not hesitate to let us know.